MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 |86        |1310129  |RESOURCE_SEMAPHORE|40                 |NULL              |0                  |NULL              |1               |
 |86        |1310129  |RESOURCE_SEMAPHORE|40                 |NULL              |0                  |NULL              |2               |

 The sample output clearly illustrates how a query submitted by session_id = 60 successfully got the 9-MB memory grant it requested, but only 7 MB were required to successfully start query execution.
 In the end, the query used only 1 MB of the 9 MB it received from the server.
 The output also shows that sessions 75 and 86 are waiting for memory grants, thus the `RESOURCE_SEMAPHORE` wait_type.
 Their wait time has been over 1300 seconds (21 minutes) and their granted_memory_mb is NULL.

-This is a sample query - feel free to modify it in any way that fits your needs.
+This diagnostic query is a sample; feel free to modify it in any way that fits your needs.
 A version of this query is also used in diagnostic tools that Microsoft SQL Server support uses.

 ## Diagnostic tools

-There are diagnostic tools that Microsoft SQL Server technical support use to collect logs and more efficiently troubleshoot issues.
-[SQL LogScout](https://github.com/microsoft/sql_logscout) and [Pssdiag Configuration Manager](https://github.com/microsoft/diagmanager) (together with [SQLDiag](/sql/tools/sqldiag-utility)) collect outputs of previously described DMVs and Performance monitor counters that can help you diagnose memory grant issues.
+There are diagnostic tools that Microsoft SQL Server technical support uses to collect logs and more efficiently troubleshoot issues.
+[SQL LogScout](https://github.com/microsoft/sql_logscout) and [Pssdiag Configuration Manager](https://github.com/microsoft/diagmanager) (together with [SQLDiag](/sql/tools/sqldiag-utility)) collect outputs of the previously described DMVs and Performance monitor counters that can help you diagnose memory grant issues.

-If you run SQL LogScout with LightPerf, GeneralPerf, DetailedPerf scenario, the tool collects the necessary logs.
+If you run SQL LogScout with *LightPerf*, *GeneralPerf*, or *DetailedPerf* scenario, the tool collects the necessary logs.
 You can then manually examine the YourServer_PerfStats.out and look for `-- dm_exec_query_resource_semaphores --` and `-- dm_exec_query_memory_grants --` outputs.
 Or, instead of manual examination, you can use [SQL Nexus](https://github.com/microsoft/sqlnexus) to import the output coming from SQL LogScout or PSSDIAG into a SQL Server database.
 SQL Nexus creates two tables `tbl_dm_exec_query_resource_semaphores` and `tbl_dm_exec_query_memory_grants`, which contain the information needed to diagnose memory grants.
 SQL LogScout and PSSDIAG also collect Perfmon logs in the form of *.BLG files, which can be used to review the performance counters described in [Performance Monitor counters](#performance-monitor-counters) section.

 ## Why are Memory Grants important to a developer or DBA

 Based on Microsoft support experience, memory grant issues tend to be some of the most common memory-related problems.
-Applications often execute seemingly simple queries that sometimes end up causing performance issues on the SQL Server side because of huge sort or hash operations.
-Such queries not only end up consuming much SQL Server memory during execution, but also cause other queries to have to wait for memory to become available – thus the performance bottleneck.
+Applications often execute seemingly simple queries that may end up causing performance issues on the SQL Server due to huge sort or hash operations.
+Such queries not only end up consuming much SQL Server memory, but also cause other queries to wait for memory to become available – thus the performance bottleneck.

 Using the tools outlined here (DMVs, Perfmon counters and actual query plan), you can identify which queries are large-grant consumers.
 Then you can tune or rewrite these queries to resolve or reduces the workspace memory usage.